TheOpenAssets/TOA-Server-Mantle/scripts/README.md

 # RWA Platform Scripts

-This directory contains scripts for testing the RWA platform auction flow.
+This directory contains scripts for testing the RWA platform auction flow and yield settlement.

 ## Prerequisites